What are the most spectacular roads in Mexico?

 Located southwest of Ciudad del Carmen, in the state of Campeche in Mexico, Puente El Zacatal is one of the most spectacular bridges in the world.
 The bridge connects the Atasta peninsula and the Isla del Carmen.

-Mesa del Nayar (Road from Ixcatán-Jesús María Mexico 44) departs at Jesús María (430 masl) and goes to the coast at Ruiz, Nayarit, but it has to go up to a mountain pass of 1.780 masl near Mesa del Nayar, offering spectacular views of the coastal mountains and some canyons.
+Mesa del Nayar (Road from Ixcatán-Jesús María Mexico 44) is a very scenic drive in Mexico, departing at Jesús María (430 masl) and running to the coast at Ruiz, Nayarit.

-Death Pass (Paso de la Muerte in Spanish) is a terrible high mountain road linking the small community of Coronado Castillo to the rest of the state of Tamaulipas.
-Words can’t describe the road and pictures don’t do it justice.
+Death Pass (Paso de la Muerte in Spanish) is a terrible high mountain road linking the small community of Conrado Castillo to the rest of the state of Tamaulipas, in Mexico.

 Cofre de Perote is an extinct volcano at an elevation of 4.160m (13,648ft) above the sea level, located in the Mexican state of Veracruz.
 It’s one of the highest mountain roads of the country.